argoc/WORTH_workshops/README.md

     cd WORTH_workshops
     git pull
-    scp -r workshop_2 xilinx@pynq:/home/xilinx/jupyter_notebooks/WORTH_workshops/
+    scp -r workshop_1_solution xilinx@pynq:/home/xilinx/jupyter_notebooks/WORTH_workshops/

+(if cd does not work, use chdir instead ... cd assumes mingw is on your system) (your "scp" might be done through File Explorer/Finder on a MAC like you did in the initial setup if the actual scp command isn't working on your machine).

 If you run into any issues with this, contact one of your workshop teachers for assistance.
-Note this pulls over workshop_2 material; repeat as appropriate for workshop_3 and workshop_4.
+Note this pulls over workshop_1_soluton material; repeat as appropriate for workshop_2 and workshop_3.
 If you need a completely new copy, contact one of your workshop TAs/teachers for assistance.